percona/pmm/source/manage/conf-postgres.rst

 PostgreSQL
 --------------------------------------------------------------------------------

-|pmm| provides both metrics and queries monitoring for PostgreSQL.
-Queries
-monitoring needs additional ``pg_stat_statements`` extension to be installed and enabled.
+PMM provides both metrics and queries monitoring for PostgreSQL.
+Queries monitoring needs additional ``pg_stat_statements`` extension to be installed and enabled.